arnavkamdar/cse15l-lab-reports/cs-lab-report-3.md

 the lower depths with a certain fascinating glee.
 ```

-The command's utility is evident: "modern" and "Modern" were both located by this command, something that would not have occured without `-i`.
+The command's utility is evident: "modern" and "Modern" were both located by this command (on git bash, colored in red), something that would not have occured without `-i`.
 This is therefore useful in searching, as most users will not think to search for all case sensitive combinations.

 ### Example 2: Using `grep -i` along with `grep -n` and `grep -r` to find case-insensitive instances of the word "Whale-watching" in a repository.